Closing down a solvent company: winding-up vs deregistration

 The steps laid out in this article are by no means exhaustive but simply serve to bring clarity to the process of members’ voluntary winding-up and deregistration.

-Read our article outlining the steps and stakeholders of compulsory winding-up (by the court) too.
-A new article outlining the steps and stakeholders of creditors and directors’ voluntary winding-up (when the company is insolvent) will be available soon, stay tuned.
+Read our articles outlining the steps and stakeholders of compulsory winding-up (by the court) and creditors and directors’ voluntary winding-up (when the company is insolvent).

 The steps involved in MEMBERS’ VOLUNTARY WINDING-UP